Fountain-Coach/SwiftUI-View-Factory/README.md

 UI mockups belong in the `Images/` folder while structured layout JSON files reside in `Layouts/`.
 The CLI commands shown below reference these locations.

+Whenever the Factory interacts with OpenAI, the raw request and response are written to `Layouts/<name>.openai.log`.
+Any validation failures produce a corresponding `<name>.error.log` file.
+The `process_images.sh` helper script automatically commits these logs so they can be inspected later.

 ## Supported SwiftUI Components
 SwiftUI View Factory focuses on a curated subset of the framework.
 Only the following component types are recognized when interpreting or generating layout